Super typhoon Goni slams into Philippines, makes two landfalls

-MANILA, Nov 1 (Reuters) - A super typhoon barrelled into the southern part of the Philippines' main island of Luzon on Sunday, bringing "catastrophic" violent winds and intense rains with two landfalls so far, the weather bureau said.
+MANILA: A super typhoon barrelled into the southern part of the Philippines’ main island of Luzon today, bringing “catastrophic” violent winds and intense rains with two landfalls so far, the weather bureau said.

 Typhoon Goni is the world’s strongest storm so far this year, gaining further strength with 225 kph (140 miles per hour) sustained winds and gusts of up to 310 kph (190 mph).